 RPAC Major Investor Recognition Pins

-RPAC Major Investor recognition pins are given to individual and soft dollar Major Investors whose RPAC contributions meet investment thresholds designated by the RPAC Trustees, namely Sterling, Crystal, Golden and Platinum Rs.
+RPAC Major Investor recognition pins are given to individual Major Investors whose RPAC contributions meet investment thresholds designated by the RPAC Trustees, namely Sterling, Crystal, Golden, and Platinum Rs.
 The pin signifies the year of the Major Investor contribution.
 Hall of Fame and President’s Circle designations also are displayed on recognition pins.

 With 35% of the national membership investing in RPAC in 2017, state and local REALTOR® Associations have made RPAC stronger than ever when it comes to advancing its public policy agenda.
 From a strong team of volunteer leaders to technology platforms that help small associations get big results, the REALTOR® Party is getting the word out that investment matters.